eortiz14/Project-4-Capstone/README.md

 ## 4. Results

 One of the project requirements is to provide a blog post.
-Click the next link: the following
+Click the next link: https://eortiz14.github.io/Project-4-Capstone/

 ## 5. Licensing, Authors, Acknowledgements
 This project was done by  Esteban Ortiz Gonzalez, an Industrial Engineer of the Pontificia Universidad Javeriana that currently work in Banco Davivienda.